BodiAugustus/dev_site_2022/README.md

 #15.
 Created Input component inside Hero.jsx.
 Used it to populate the Hero with multiple input fields inside the return.
 Set up the initial state for a Loader component.
 Created a new state to monitor whether isLoading is set to true or not.
 The render is conditonal with either a loader message or a button.
 Setup the handleSubmit function used as an onclick inside the conditionally rendered button.
 Created Input.jsx and moved the form into there before extracting back into the Hero.

 #16.
 Styled Send Now button.
 Set up Loader component and imported to the hero for use.
 Brought in an outside loader from spinkit.
 Brought in a hero image and set as the background.
 Did some styling adjustments to suit the adjustment.

+#17.
+Created new smartContract folder and cd'd into. npm i hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ether packages.
+Used Hardhat for the smart contract development to create new setup.
+Created Payments.sol.
+Created Payments contract.
+Created Payment event.
+Created PaymentStruct to give properties to our payments.